The Sims Online: Reviews

 Many critics questioned the merits of the game's changes compared to The Sims.
 Steve Butts of IGN noted the gameplay lacked "challenge and conflict" due to the individual focus of gameplay and less scripted nature of other players.
 T. J. Deci of Allgame considered the social mechanics to detract from the appeal of The Sims, citing the lack of player customisation to differentiate players.
 Dana Jongewaard of Computer Gaming World noted the design of The Sims Online omitted large aspects of the original game, including its events, careers, and special characters.
 A. A. White of Game Revolution noted the game's greater emphasis on collective activities was effective, but reduced the uniqueness of individual sims, their interests and personality traits.
 Scott Steinberg of PC Zone lamented the absence of the "little details" from The Sims, such as disasters.

 The game's business simulation mechanics were also critiqued.
 Steve Butts of IGN noted that the lack of a "player-run market of commodities and items" limited the incentive of focusing on the money-making aspects of the game.
 GameSpot similarly cited the functionality of the economy as a problem for the game, finding skill building and money making activities to be limited and repetitive.
 A. A. White of Game Revolution found the money-making activities generic, "non-interactive", and limited in progression, leading to an "intense emphasis on drudgery" and the proliferation of "sweatshop" lots on the game to facilitate money-making.
 Carla Harker of GameSpy similarly described them as a "boring", "time-consuming", and "repetitive chore".
 Describing money as the "downfall of the game", Scott Steinberg of PC Zone noted the job objects to dominant player participation and interaction, stating "the emphasis on cash and beauty leaves the game unbalanced, offering little reward to the player who wants to pursue a different path".

 Retrospective reception

-We know as little about why multiplayer online games fail as we do about why they succeed.
-The size of their publishers may be a factor but is no guarantee of success ... as with the Sims Online, it would seem that an MMOG based on a top-selling single-player franchise should have been a sure hit.
-But in spite of its ardent fan base, two successive attempts at launching the game failed.